hapostgres/pg_auto_failover/README.md

 The command `pg_autoctl perform switchover` can be used to force pg_auto_failover to orchestrate a failover.
-Because all the nodes are actually running file, the failover process does not have to carefuly implement timeouts to make sure to avoid split-brain.
+Because all the nodes are actually running fine (meaning that `pg_autoctl` actively reports the local state of each node to the monitor), the failover process does not have to carefuly implement timeouts to make sure to avoid split-brain.

 ~~~ bash
 $ pg_autoctl perform switchover